 If “so, what do you do?” weren’t the most common question asked by strangers, people would choose their careers differently.

-Classical liberalism isn’t about truth, it’s about utility and consent.
+Classical liberalism is about utility and consent, not truth.
 Hence, it is not an antidote to postmodernism; it is, in fact, postmodernism in an early stage of infection.

 Intellectual endeavors and sexual intercourse are the two poles of sensual pleasure.
 Evidence for this can be found in the fact that indulgence in the one takes away from the other.